 The input data of the MAGIC algorithm include: date, time, solar zenith angle, latitude, longitude, cloud index (effective cloud fraction), water vapor column density, aerosol optical thickness and single scattering albedo, and broadband surface albedo (see Fig. 1).
-The output of the MAGIC algorithm is the clear-sky and full-sky surface solar irradiances in the 0.2-4.0 $\mu$ m wavelength region.
+The choice of water vapor, aerosol and broadband surface albedo data is discussed in Sect.
+2.4.
+The output of the MAGIC algorithm is the clearsky and full-sky surface solar irradiances in the 0.2-4.0 μm wavelength region.
 The extraterrestrial total solar irradiance is 1365 W m-2 and is adjusted according to the Earth-Sun distance.
-The n-k relation is part of the MAGIC algorithm.
+The n - k relation is part of the MAGIC algorithm.
+The MAGIC algorithm is fast, robust and suitable for operational applications.
 More details about the MAGIC algorithm are given by Mueller et al. (2004, 2009).